kozodoi/Kaggle_Leaf_Disease_Classification/README.md

 Our solution can be reproduced in the following steps:
 1. Downloading competition data and adding it into the `data/` folder.
-2. Running all training notebooks `pytorch-model` to obtain weights of 33+2 base models for the ensemble.
+2. Running training notebooks `pytorch-model` to obtain base models weights.
-3. Running the ensembling notebook `lightgbm-stacking` to obtain the final prediction.
+3. Running the ensembling notebook `lightgbm-stacking` to get final predictions.

 All `pytorch-model` notebooks have the same structure and differ in model/data parameters.
 Different versions are included to ensure reproducibility.
 If you only wish to get familiar with our solution, it is enough to inspect one of the PyTorch modeling codes and go through the `functions/` folder to understand the training process.
 The stacking ensemble reproducing our submission is also provided in this [Kaggle notebook](https://www.kaggle.com/kozodoi/14th-place-solution-stack-them-all).